lambdaxymox/lambdaxymox_website/content/01-projection_matrices.md

 \xi_{v} \left( Q_{far} \right)    &= 0 \\
 ```

 which we need to justify.
-The view space coordinates are orthogonal to each other, and the normalized device coordinates
+The view coordinates are orthogonal to each other, and the normalized device
-are also orthogonal to each other.
-This means that {math}`\xi_{v}` should only be a function of the vertical component
+coordinates are also orthogonal to each other.
+This means that {math}`\xi_{v}` should only be a function
-and not the horizontal component.
-The points {math}`Q_{left}, Q_{right}, Q_{near}, Q_{far}` lie on the depth-horizontal plane, which
+of the vertical component and not the horizontal component.
+The points
+{math}`Q_{left}, Q_{right}, Q_{near}, Q_{far}` lie on the depth-horizontal plane, which have a zero vertical
-have a zero vertical component, so they should keep a zero vertical component after transformation.
+component, so they should keep a zero vertical component after transformation.

 Applying the boundary conditions, we have